TRUBDUBZ/TRUBDUBZ/README.md

 ## 🤝 I’m looking to collaborate on ...

 - Security research, website development, study resources, writing, and basics with HTML, CSS, JavaScript, Solidity, Git
-- Anything really just looking to gain experience.
+- Anything really just looking to gain experience
 - Not opposed to internships

 <a href="https://github.com/ryo-ma/github-profile-trophy"><a/>